yuejiaointel/scikit-learn-intelex/doc/sources/deprecation.rst

 Deprecation Notice
 ==================

-This page provides information about the deprecations of a specific |intelex| functionality.
+This page provides information about the deprecations of a specific |sklearnex| functionality.

 macOS* Support
 **************

-**Deprecation:** macOS* support is deprecated for |intelex|.
+**Deprecation:** macOS* support is deprecated for |sklearnex|.
 The 2023.x releases are the last to provide it.

 **Reasons for deprecation:** No modern X86 macOS*-based systems are to be released.